ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 ![|624x357](assets/dotnet-systemd/ipconfig.png)

-Then select the setting icon in the bottom-left corner of the Bot Framework Emulator and enter your IP under ‘localhost override'.
+Then select the settings icon in the bottom-left corner of the Bot Framework Emulator and enter your IP under ‘localhost override'.

 ![|624x411](assets/dotnet-systemd/emulator-settings.png)

-Click 'Save' and navigate back to the Welcome tab.
+Click **Save** and navigate back to the Welcome tab.

-Click ‘Open Bot’ and under ‘Bot URL’ input:
+Click **Open Bot** and under ‘Bot URL’ input:

 ```text
 http://localhost:3978/api/messages